Clone A Linked List With Next And Random Pointer In C++ - C++ Programming Tutorial

 • The image below displays a linked list example:

-• With only the 'next' reference for each node, it creates a single linked list of duplicate nodes.
+• Using only the 'next' pointer in each node, a linked list of duplicated nodes is generated.

-• Identify the redundant node that is linked to the primary one.
-(For instance, if X is the current node, then mp[x] is the duplicate.)
+• Detect the unnecessary node connected to the main one.
+(For example, if X represents the current node, then mp[x] indicates the replica.)

-• Set the arbicpp tutorialer of the duplicate of the current->arbit node to point to that node's duplicate (such that mp[x]->arbicpp tutorials to mp[X->arbit]).
+• Adjust the pointer of the duplicate of the current->arbit node to refer to the duplicate of that node (thus, ensuring that mp[x]->arbicpp tutorials points to mp[X->arbit]).

-The required linked list, which is a linked list, is created using this procedure.
+The necessary linked list, which functions as a linked list, is generated through this process.

 For clarification, refer to the figure below: